acvirts23/acvirts23/README.md

 -Every other repo contains projects that are my own personal creations!

--I am particularly interested in artificial intelligence, machine-learning, cyber security, and the crypto space including blockchain/smart-contract development.
+-I am particularly interested in artificial intelligence, machine-learning, cyber security, and the crypto space

  - 🏂 Outside of software development I am an avid snowboarder who has traveled all over the country pursuing my passion.
 I look forward to checking off big-ticket resorts and mountains every winter and hope to make a trip outside of the country to ride in the Swiss Alps in the near future. 🏔️